-What should I do once I have submitted my application?
+What should I do once I’ve submitted my application?

-Once you have submitted your home loan application you should make sure it has adhered to bank policy.
-To do this you can ask your mortgage broker or the lender;
+Once you’ve submitted your home loan application, you should make sure it has adhered to bank policy.
+To do this you can ask your mortgage broker or the lender:

 - Did the credit department accept my application?